Pampadum Shola National Park Famous for Humus Compost

 Endangered Nilgiri Thar, locally known as Vandaravu, is seen here.
 There is a watch tower to observe these Endangered animals.
 Endangered and Highly elusive, endemic small carnivore are found in this National Park.
 Nilgiri wood-pigeon, a vulnerable bird species, is also found in this National Park, near Vattavada.
+Nilgiri marten, the only marten in south India, can be seen inside this national park.

 Eucalyptus trees are there in large numbers in this park.
 Non-contaminated humus compost is the specialty of this National Park.